DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-4-mentor-materials.md

 Theory to Practice 40 mins

 1. Discuss with Mentor
-   Based on their reading of the research and practice summary in this week’s ECT materials, discuss with your mentee their understanding of:
+   Based on their reading of the research and practice summary in this week's ECT materials, discuss with your mentee their understanding of:
    - how consolidation of memory takes place through repeated experiences of events such as related problem-solving exercises
    - how this process is supported by regular review/retrieval, external coding, and spaced practice They may also want to discuss with you other questions that arose from their reading.
    To support this discussion, it might be helpful to remember that consolidation of memory is an important part of learning, whether the pupil is building their fact-based knowledge or they are honing their practical or artistic skills.
 The more they recall their memory, the more they can habituate the skill or call the concepts to mind with ease.
 This applies to a wide range of learning types, including: setting your body to catch a ball; multiplication rules; neat handwriting; common everyday phrases in a foreign language.
-2. Collaborative planning and sharing of practice Jointly work through your mentee’s lesson plan from their last self-directed session incorporating consolidation strategies, and how this might be refined to provide a balanced mix of support over a sequence of lessons.
+2. Collaborative planning and sharing of practice Jointly work through your mentee's lesson plan from their last self-directed session incorporating consolidation strategies, and how this might be refined to provide a balanced mix of support over a sequence of lessons.
    To support this collaboration, you might:

    1. Consider the specific range and sequence of strategies to support consolidation (review/ retrieval, worked examples, external cueing, spaced practice) that they have mapped out for their lesson plan, and how these might fit together.